openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

         # section header [ml2_type_vlan].
         physnet=physnet1

+        # Setting the https_verify option below to True is highly encouraged
+        # for use in a production setting.
+This secures the communication
+        # path preventing man-in-the-middle attacks.
+The default is
+        # currently False but will change to True from Cisco release 6.0.0.
+        https_verify=True

         [ml2_type_nexus_vxlan]
         # Comma-separated list of <vni_min>:<vni_max> tuples enumerating
         # ranges of VXLAN VNI IDs that are available for tenant network allocation.